Granite State Challenge: Rules

 The game is played by two teams of four, and uses a four-quarter format.
-All four quarters are played to a time limit.

 The first quarter is a round of toss-up questions worth 10 points each.
-In the 30th season, one 30-point toss-up based on the year 1984 is included.
+In the 30th season, one 30-point toss-up based on the year 1984 was included.

-The second quarter uses 20-point toss-ups.
+The second quarter is a three-strikes format with ten 10-point questions for each team.
+One team plays at a time, with players taking turns to answer questions individually.
+A wrong answer earns the team a strike, with three strikes ending that team’s turn.
+Each team gets three passes to share among themselves, but they can only communicate through body language and not verbally to determine whether to pass a question or not.
+In this round, each question’s subject matter influences that of the following question.

 The third quarter is the show's "60-second" round.
 Since the 30th season, the teams' alternates (if any) participate in this round only.
 The trailing team gets the first choice of three categories, and the leading team picks from the remaining two.
-Each team gets 60 seconds to answer either 10 questions with each question worth 10 points.
+Each team gets 60 seconds to answer 10 questions in their category, with each question worth 10 points.
 A 10-point bonus is awarded for answering all questions correctly.

 The fourth quarter is a final round of 20-point toss-ups.
 Since the 30th season, 20 points are deducted should a team provide an incorrect answer.

 The winning team advances in a season-long tournament.
 Previously, in the final, titled "Granite State SuperChallenge," there were seven rounds: the first, fifth, and seventh are toss-up rounds, the second and fourth rounds are toss-ups followed by bonuses, and the third and sixth rounds are the 60-second lightning rounds.
 However, since the 30th season, the SuperChallenge lasts four rounds.